cybercongress/go-cyber/docs/cyberd.md

 The scheme motivates developers to release earlier to be less diluted from holding CBD and honour validators if development is going slower than expected.

-After Genesis starting inflation rate will become fixed at `z` per block.
+After Genesis starting inflation rate will become fixed at `2 100 000 000` CYB per block.

 [Join](/docs/how_to_become_validator.md).